 Google also stated that they’ll be providing technical support for integrating Google products into the platform, so we can expect some familiar features included as well.

-Overall, Newspack removes a lot of the barriers that often come with building and scaling a content machine for marketers.
+Overall, Newspack removes a lot of the barriers that often come with building and scaling a content marketing machine.
 For those looking to grow their efforts, improve their results, and even possibly monetize them, the platform’s offerings will be a welcome ally.

 When Is It Available?